Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `username` : The username identifying the signature chain (optional if genesis is supplied).

 `status` : Optional filter by invoice status.
-Values can be OUTSTANDING (the invoice has been issued but not paid), PAID (the invoice has been paid by the recipient), or CANCELLED (the invoice was cancelled by the issuer before payment)
+Values can be OUTSTANDING (the invoice has been issued but not paid), PAID (the invoice has been paid by the recipient), or CANCELLED (the invoice was cancelled by the issuer before payment).

 `limit` : The number of records to return for the current page.
 The default is 100.